UniNE-CHYN/multilstsq/doc/source/tutorial.rst

   print(mls.beta[0, 2]) # This problem cannot be solved, we get [nan, nan]

-It may be required to
+It may be required to have variance information.
+We need to switch to variance mode, and then ...